Q5Ca/CTF-by-me/README.md

 | :smile: | **hacked** | *My website got hacked and I think hackers still leave their tools on my server.
 Please find it for me* | HTML |
 | :smiley: | **lyrics** | *I created an application which will give you a song lyric randomly.
 Can you find the lyric I gave to khabanh* | ASP.NET - IDOR |

-**Please contact me if you encounter problems while deploying the challenges :wink:**